 This application presents our model for correlating North American Archeological evidence with the channeled Book of Mormon narrative.
 With our model, essentially every culture the texts mentions, ends up being a major culture found by modern archaeologists.
 In fact essentially all the largest North American prehistoric cultures are represented in our model by the Book of Mormon text.

-Far from sticking the texts location into a small Mesoamerican corner, our model correlates the texts most mentioned cities with the most influential Mesoamerican archaeological ruins.
+Far from sticking the texts location into a small Mesoamerican or Heartland corner, our model correlates the texts most mentioned cities with the most influential Mesoamerican archaeological ruins.
 Zerahamla and the Nephites are correlated with what many have called the largest archaeological ruins and most dominate, powerful culture on the continent — Teotihuacan and the Mexican highland culture.
 The Lamanites are correlated with arguably, the most predominate and populous culture in American prehistory — the Maya.
-The early Lehites bring true writing to the New World [Zapotec/epi-olmec culture].
-And the Jaredites end up being not on only the first inhabitants on the continent [Paleoindians to Adena/Olmec], but also the only North American Culture that Archaeologists have found to have coexisted with elephants and other extinct mega-fauna [Clovis/Folsom].
-And the destruction of the post-Christian Nephite culture corresponds to the collapse of every major culture on the North American Continent between the carbon dates of 900-1350 AD.
+The City of Nephi with it’s towers, priest cult and public works correlates with the great city of Monte Alban.
+The early Lehites bring true writing to the New World [Zapotec/epi-olmec culture] Nephi brings it to the Zapotec and Laman brings it to the Western Mayalands (called the Land of first Inheritance in the text).
+The River Sidon matches with what many consider Mexico’s most economically important & strategic water way– the Rio Balsas.
+The Jaredites end up being not on only the first inhabitants on the continent [Paleoindians to Adena/Olmec], but also the only North American Culture that Archaeologists have found to have coexisted with elephants and other extinct mega-fauna [Clovis/Folsom].
+They expanded to covered both Northern America and Mexico instead of just a part of the isthmus of Tehuantepec (Adena, Olmec & all other preclassic groups).
+The destruction of the post-Christian Nephite culture described in the text, corresponds to the collapse of every major culture on the North American Continent between the carbon dates of 900-1350 AD from Teotihuacahn to Tula, to West Mexico (Chichimecs) to the Anasazi and Cohokia (people’s of the ‘Land Northward).

-Nearly everything in the Book of Mormon just ends up ‘fitting’ with the continents largest archaeological findings.
-Problems with out model include suggesting that North American archaeological dates might be systematically skewed (or perhaps more likely, the Book of Mormon dates were based on faulty records) and we suggest the Book of Mormon authors had a limited view of what lie in the Great Salado Basin.
-(Believing that the East and West Mexican Sierra Madre Ranges were one and the same–and thus a very Narrow Neck or isthmus existed in Northern Mexico, with a narrow “passage” or travel corridor existing on each coast.
-It’s a mistake that early European map makers would actually make as well.)
+When you get over the hurdle of the narrow neck and exact date correlations, every major event and culture in the Book of Mormon just ends up ‘fitting’ with the continents largest archaeological findings.
+Problems people may find with our model include suggesting that Book of Mormon dates are based on faulty records, mixed up authors, problems in the channeling process or possibly North American archaeological dates might be systematically skewed.
+We also suggest the Book of Mormon authors, like nearly ALL ancients, had a poor understanding of continental geography, especially in regards to the Great Salado Basin–believing that the East and West Mexican Sierra Madre Ranges were one and the same–and thus a very Narrow Neck or isthmus existed in Northern Mexico, with a narrow “passage” or travel corridor existing on each coast.
+A mistake that early European map makers would actually make as well.

 See the article Excavating the Book of Mormon for references sited.